 It’s really important to explain to kids that seashells are tiny homes for all kinds of living creatures.
 Most of the shells you’ll find washed up on a beach are the hard casings of mollusks like clams, oysters and mussels.
 Beaches usually prohibit removing living creatures and may even post signs about endangered species in the area.
 Places like the Cabrillo National Monument tide pools in San Diego stress the “no touch” rule.

 Once you have collected the perfect seashells to take home, you will want to give them a good cleaning ASAP.
 You may notice a kind of flaky skin on the outside of your seashells.
-This outer covering, which resembles a sunburn that is peeling, is known as the periostracum.
-Removing this covering is the first step to clean shells.
+This outer covering, which resembles a peeling sunburn, is known as the periostracum.
+Removing this covering is the first step to cleaning shells.

 Using a shallow plastic container, spread out your seashells submerged in a solution that is half bleach and half water.
 I have found that at least two hours is a good rule of thumb for soaking.
 However, it’s best to keep an eye on them and remove the shells as soon as the periostracum is gone.